jorgebucaran/cookbook.fish/README.md

 fish -c 'echo "foo=$foo"' # foo=42
 ```

-### How to list all environment variables in fish?
+### How do I list all environment variables in fish?

 Use the [`set`](http://fishshell.com/docs/current/commands.html#set) builtin without any modifier flags.